Openhab-Nodes/website/content/en/developer/addons_bindings.md

 An Addon and configured Things of a Binding Addon usually have some form of *State*.
 Like a light bulb Thing that has a brightness.
 This state is expected to be kept / cached within your Addon, so that relative commands like "+5%" can be applied.

-openHAB X expects Addons to synchronize their state to the *State Database*.
+OHX expects Addons to synchronize their state to the *State Database*.
 That database is queried to display current Addon, Thing and Thing Property States in user interfaces and is used to trigger *Rules*.

 Addons are generally not trusted, that's why they cannot connect to the *State Database* directly.
 You use `libAddon` instead, which talks to a proxy process ("State Proxy").
 That proxy only forwards state updates that match your Addon-ID.